-Among the musical highlights of the year are Jazzfestival Basel in the spring and Em Bebbi sy Jazz, the largest jazz festival in Switzerland, during summer.
+Among the musical highlights of the year are the top-class Baloise Session in autumn, Jazzfestival Basel in the spring and Em Bebbi sy Jazz, the largest jazz festival in Switzerland, during summer.
 Also in summer, Basel Tattoo, which is the second largest open-air tattoo in the world after the Edinburgh Military Tattoo, attracts thousands of visitors from all over Europe.
 When it comes to sports, Basel has just as much to offer.
-In mid-March, the world’s top badminton players meet here to compete in the Badminton Swiss Open.
 Tennis fans get their money’s worth at Swiss Indoors, held at the St. Jakobshalle every autumn.
 Year after year, this internationally renowned indoor tournament brings the best tennis players in the world to Basel.
+In mid-March, the world’s top badminton players meet here to compete in the Badminton Swiss Open.
+Also in the St. Jakobshalle, the world's best show jumpers compete for the Indoor Grand Prix at the Longines CHI Classics Basel in January.
 Apart from these large-scale events, there is also a wealth of smaller festivals and fairs as well as concerts, theatre, ballet and opera performances.

 Important trade fairs